-After twenty-years it was time for the University of California San Francisco (UCSF) to strengthen security and empower greater access to knowledge by modernizing a decades-old identity system.
-How would UCSF replace a legacy identity system so deeply entangled with core business processes to prepare for the future?
+After twenty years it was time for the University to strengthen security and empower greater access to knowledge by modernizing a decades-old identity system.
+How would the University replace a legacy identity system so deeply entangled with core business processes to prepare for the future?

-UCSF is not one but two top down organizations.
-Both a university, with an array of education requirements, and a hospital, with its own interlaced medical teaching needs, population is broad.
-Like many universities, UCSF’s changing population required massive on-boarding and deactivations when classes began and ended, placing huge strain on staff.
+The University is not one but two top-down organizations.
+Both a university, with an array of education requirements, and a hospital, with its own interlaced medical teaching needs, the population is broad.
+Like many universities, its changing population required massive on-boarding and deactivations when classes began and ended, placing a huge strain on staff.

 Distance learning introduced added risk.
 Bad actor logins plus access challenges like firewall issues in China or students in Africa connecting mainly from smartphones with slow and spotty connectivity was a concern.

-Across all applications and services, UCSF needed one data source to automate provisioning, synchronize systems of record, and streamline appropriate access through the identity lifecycle with a highly secure yet publicly accessible identity solution.
+Across all applications and services, the university needed one data source to automate provisioning, synchronize systems of record, and streamline appropriate access through the identity lifecycle with a highly secure yet publicly accessible identity solution.

-UCSF prioritized must-have features including password management, good connectors including one for Active Directory, group management, identity lifecycle, access management, and governance.
-Kevin Dale, Senior Manager, Identity and Access Management, University of California San Francisco, brought the project from concept to completion.
+The university prioritized must-have features including password management, good connectors including one for Active Directory, group management, identity lifecycle, access management, and governance.
+The Senior Manager, Identity and Access Management at the University, brought the project from concept to completion.

-UCSF chose Hitachi ID as the best solution to modernize its identity access management and provide increased security access from anywhere.
-They found Hitachi ID offered the reliability, technology, extensive expertise and professional services it needed to locally deploy at a cost that met their requirements.
+The university chose Hitachi ID as the best solution to modernize its identity access management and provide increased security access from anywhere.
+They found Hitachi ID offered the reliability, technology, extensive expertise, and professional services it needed to locally deploy at a cost that met their requirements.

-"Beyond a magic quadrant, an analyst like Gartner can offer in-depth insight on solutions to meet your strategic goals," says Dale.
+"Beyond a magic quadrant, an analyst like Gartner can offer in-depth insight on solutions to meet your strategic goals," says the Senior Manager.
 "Prior to sending out a request for proposal, cast a wide net and talk to many vendors."

-Dale advises to prioritize features and technology then eliminate vendors who don’t fit your needs.
+The university advises prioritizing features and technology then eliminate vendors who don’t fit your needs.
 Get demonstrations and talk with peers and reference clients to help validate your decision.
-Finally move ahead with a proof of concept to determine how the short-listed solution works for you.
+Finally, move ahead with a proof of concept to determine how the short-listed solution works for you.

-"Fixing the scope and price is the only way to avoid a multi-year, multi-million-dollar white elephant project," said Dale.
+"Fixing the scope and price is the only way to avoid a multi-year, multi-million-dollar white elephant project," said the Senior Manager.
 "Getting an accurate scope takes time and effort to capture but failing to define it will result in a project you may think is agile but really is just ruinously expensive and lengthy."

 An experienced partner will help develop an efficient deployment and test plan that’s tried and true.

-With one identity system to rule them all, UCSF leveraged faster near-time processing and simplified integrations through an ecosystem of over one hundred connectors.
-Automation saved noteable time and effort onboarding and deactivating, and enabled appropriate access based on birthrights, roles, workflows and notifications.
-The team strengthened security through enhanced access control with attestation, self service requests, credential management, delegated administration and approvals.
-Easier support, upgrades and enhancements put UCSF in control of identity access to empower teaching and learning.
+With one identity system to rule them all, the university leveraged faster near-time processing and simplified integrations through an ecosystem of over one hundred connectors.
+Automation saved notable time and effort onboarding and deactivating, and enabled appropriate access based on birthrights, roles, workflows, and notifications.
+The team strengthened security through enhanced access control with attestation, self-service requests, credential management, delegated administration, and approvals.
+Easier support, upgrades, and enhancements put the university in control of identity access to empower teaching and learning.

-"It’s a long term investment and you have to think about the future," says Dale.
-"With Hitachi ID as our identity provider, we significantly improved our flexibility, efficiency and governance.
+"It’s a long-term investment and you have to think about the future," says the Senior Manager.
+"With Hitachi ID as our identity provider, we significantly improved our flexibility, efficiency, and governance.
 Our security strategy now matches our culture of innovation and excellence."

-With a modern Hitachi ID identity solution, UCSF simplified and improved data protection and access while reducing security risk.
-Improved control has better positioned UCSF to provide access for its members today and ever growing population into the future.
+With a modern Hitachi ID identity solution, the university simplified and improved data protection and access while reducing security risk.
+Improved control has better positioned the university to provide access for its members today and the ever-growing population into the future.

 Hitachi ID at a Glance